tboldagh/quick-root-plots/README.md

 # Included scripts
 There is couple of "small" scripts included that are ready to be used for making quite a diverse set of plots.
 First of all `draw.py` can be used to draw same histogram from multiple files, multiple hitograms from one file and nearly all settings of the plot can be customised from command line.
 See the source code for all the options.

-A simpler version, `simple.py` just good for signle histogram an only af few customizations available through command line.
+A simpler version, `simple.py` just good for single histogram and only a few customizations available through command line.

 A useful script called `content.py` can be used to list content of the ROOT file like this:
 ``sh